 Twin Peaks Challenge

-It is possible to scale 2 or multi-peaks at one go in some destinations, given adequate time and preparation.
+It is possible to scale 2 or multi-peaks in a single trip in some destinations, given adequate time and preparation.
 The Twin Peaks Challenge put together scaling 2 peaks in one itinerary.
 These twin peaks are picked where the ground logistic can be easily arranged and the duration of the entire trip does not stretch too long.

 Ice & Snow Peak Challenge